Snowbird's green commitment.

 Invested in Tomorrow

-Every day, every season, we’re making measureable improvements to our operations by reducing waste and carbon emissions, and improving air and water quality.
+Every day, every season, we’re making measurable improvements to our operations by reducing waste and carbon emissions, and improving air and water quality.
 We encourage and educate others so they can make meaningful changes too.

 Snowbird has won dozens of state and national awards in environmental sustainability, including being named one of Outside Online's "America's 10 Most Eco-Friendly Ski Resorts”.